 On the map, have a clear understanding of what the purpose of each asset is and based on that, set up metrics to track your success.

 There are two frameworks I use to develop content.
 The most effective one is based on McKinsey’s customer journey model because it addresses each part of the decision making process.
 Going from Trigger all the way to The Loyalty Loop, you would develop pieces of content that help your customer along their decision journey.

 This approach pays significant dividends as you have an opportunity to turn customers into evangelists by understanding what they need at each point of the process.

-I created an annotated version of the presentation below and don’t forget to join our community to get notified when the book is ready!
-You will also receive free updates and exclusive interviews and can unsubscribe anytime.
+Don’t forget to join our community using the form at the top of this page!
+You will also receive free updates and exclusive interviews, and can unsubscribe anytime.